tjohnman/KNOH/doc/Drawing-cells-corner-by-corner/Drawing-cells-corner-by-corner.md

 the cell itself** (by convention, any pair of orthogonal directions could be used).

 <img src="gfx/cell-background.png?raw=true" title="cell-background" align="middle">
-Cell-background: 1-pixel inter-cell space in dark gray
+Cell-background: 1-pixel inter-cell space in darker blue

 --